752963e64/journal/unsuccessful_job_application.md

 **Me I can craft anything from scratch...
 OKAY!**

-Who the intruder, who the invader.
+Who the intruders, who the invaders, who the clowns.
 Wondering! :D

 ## Today, I'll make a ticketing system from scratch :D
 Cuz I know what it is to integrate at every level of SI and because I can so easily... ***I know what i'm talking about me :D***